LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The same procedure is used as for the *Linearity* measurement in chapter \ref{sensor-characterisation-linearity}, except that instead of moving the linear axis, the temperature of the temperature chamber is systematically increased from *20$^{\circ}$* to *50$^{\circ}$*.
 Between each of these temperature changes, the system is given a waiting time of 30 minutes after reaching the target temperature.

-The field of permanent magnets is high temperature-dependent and can lose its magnetisation at higher temperatures (typically *>=80$^{\circ}$* for non-high-quality *Type-N* magnets [@GKT16]).
+The field of permanent magnets is highly temperature-dependent and can lose its magnetisation at higher temperatures (typically *>=80$^{\circ}$* for non-high-quality *Type-N* magnets [@GKT16]).
 The temperature range is selected so that it is within a sufficient range for the application.

 ### Temperature Sensitivity Analysis

 %%Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%

-The figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} represents the measured data as a plot with the temperature measured by the measuring devices on the X-axis and the sensor measured value on the Y-axis.
+The Figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png} represents the measured data as a plot with the temperature measured by the measuring devices on the X-axis and the sensor measured value on the Y-axis.
 The ideal baseline is also shown as a red line.
 It can be seen that the *MMC5603NJ* shows a straight-line drop in the measured field strength with increasing temperatures.
 However, this is very constant with a value of *-2 $\mu$T / $^{\circ}$C* and is therefore predictable.

 The graph of the *TLV493d* is significantly steeper with a gradient of -5.13 $\mu$T / $^{\circ}$C, and it is also not as linear as the *MMC5603NJ*; there are clear jumps in the gradient.
 However, the total change between the temperature regions of 175$\mu$T is less than that of the *MMC5603NJ* with *70$\mu$T*, if the total measurement range of the sensors is also considered.

-In the evaluation (see figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}) a linear function is also calculated using curve fitting to determine the temperature coefficients of the sensors.
+In the evaluation (see Figure \ref{Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png}) a linear function is also calculated using curve fitting to determine the temperature coefficients of the sensors.
 This makes it possible to compensate these deviations based on the ambient temperature during the software calibration.

 \newpage